-The tarnished plant bug (TPB), Lygus lineolaris, has been considered a cotton pest in the Midsouth states for as long as records have been maintained.
+The TARNISHED PLANT BUG (TPB), Lygus lineolaris, has been considered a cotton pest in the Midsouth states for as long as we have kept records.
 For nearly 30 years, these states have reported cotton yield losses associated with TPB.

 In recent years, the TPB has become a "key" pest of cotton.
-Prior to 1995, TPB generally was controlled with insecticides targeting other insect pests, such as tobacco budworm and boll weevil.
-Since the widespread adoption of Bt-cotton and eradication of the boll weevil, the frequency of insecticide applications targeting these pests has declined.
+Before 1995, generally we controlled TPB with insecticides targeting other insect pests, such as tobacco budworm and boll weevil.
+Since the widespread adoption of Bt-cotton and eradication of the boll weevil, we use insecticides targeting these pests less often.